Chauvin enters not guilty plea to federal civil rights charge involving a 14-year-old

 In his report from the incident, Chauvin suggested that the boy "displayed active resistance to efforts to take him into custody" by "flailing his arms around."
 He wrote that the boy was "approximately 6'2" and at least 240 pounds," would "escalate his efforts to not be arrested," and because of his size, Chauvin struck him to allow him to be controlled.

-Chauvin appeared from the Minnesota Correctional Facility in Oak Park Heights where is serving a 22 1/2-year sentence on Hennepin County conviction.
+Chauvin appeared from the Minnesota Correctional Facility in Oak Park Heights where he is serving a 22 1/2-year sentence on a Hennepin County conviction.

 Rochelle Olson • 612-673-1747